What POV Density measures

 POV Density is the ratio of assertion to explanation in a piece of content.
 Scored 0–20.
 Below 15 doesn’t ship.

-Most agency content scores 5–8 — it’s well-written, well-researched, and completely interchangeable with every other page on the topic.
+The typical agency content scores 5–8 — it’s well-written, well-researched, and completely interchangeable with every other page on the topic.
 High POV Density content takes positions, makes judgments, and forces the reader to agree or disagree.
 There is no “interesting” reaction.
 Only “I agree” or “convince me.”

 The five scoring dimensions